Aaron James

 In political philosophy, I've written a book on fairness in the global economy, from a social contract perspective (Fairness in Practice: A Social Contract for a Global Economy, OUP 2012).
 I've also written about John Rawls's constructive method, its neglected realist and interpretive aspects, and its application to social structures within and across major domestic institutions (such as international trade).

-I'm planning two academic books on money.
-A first book is on money's social and normative foundations, especially in "what we owe each other" and how we account for it.
-A second book is on money's role and management in the global economy, especially in view of central banking.
-The latter extends my practice-based analysis in _Fairness In Practice_ to associative obligations generated by the state system and their upshot for public finance, social insurance, and climate adaptation.
+I'm slowly working on two academic books on money in political and moral philosophy.
+A first book is on money's role and management in the global economy, especially in view of central and public banking.
+This extends my practice-based analysis in _Fairness In Practice_ to associative obligations generated by the state system and their upshot for public finance, basic income and social insurance, and climate adaptation.
+A second book is on money's social and normative foundations, debt and morality ("what we owe each other"), and why moral "accountability" can be seen as a sort of debt-accounting that organizes our personal, social, and political relationships.

 In moral theory I have an ongoing interest in contractualism, especially in view of risk.

-If life is long enough, I'm hoping to set out my grand "low rationalist" vision in several, related books:
+I plan to set out my grand "low rationalist" vision in several books:

 Academic Publications